DiegoHilderink/navbarPlugin/README.md

 #### **Elements:**

 <p>
-    As i said before, the 'conf' parameter, contains the configuration of the elements.
+    As I said before the 'conf' parameter, contains the configuration of the elements.
 It's an assossciative array that has keys, rules that you'll need to have in mind at the time you when you design a new element.
 Elements are treated like objects with attributes.
 </p>

 ###### Examples: